D.C. Roads - I-295

-One of the only cases I've seen where the district name is represented as "D.C." instead of spelled out.
+Above: one of the only cases I've seen where the district name is represented as "D.C." instead of spelled out.
 Washington Ave.
-SW, SB at C St.
+SW, SB at C St. Read on to find out why this page includes part of I-695.

-Never mind, have some more.
+Have some more district-name shields.
 These are on I St. WB at 8th St. SE and 7th St. SE SB at Virginia Ave.
 Both of them are really directing traffic to then-secret I-695 to get to I-295.

 Tiny DC-spec shields look out of place on a freeway.
 The second photo, showing some of the construction attending the dualization of the Wilson Bridge (I-95/495 across the Potomac River just to the southwest of I-295), is technically in Maryland, but I'm not creating a Maryland I-295 page for half a mile of ramps.